How do I get rid of all these @$&^*%! House Sparrows?!

 Observe where they are nesting and install the appropriate netting or deterrent.

 - Cover any outside vents with an appropriate cover.
-Many even are designed specifically to keep birds out!
+Many vent covers are even are designed specifically to keep birds out!

-- Recently, I spotted these spikes on top of the sign at Lowe’s Home Improvement (picture below).
-Someone caught me staring at them and informed me it’s to keep birds from nesting there.
+- Recently, I spotted these spikes on top of the sign at Lowe’s Home Improvement (picture above), which are installed to keep House Sparrows from nesting on the sign.
 The good news is that you can purchase bird spikes for your home too.
-They could be deployed on a ledge or area that you just can’t stop House Sparrows from frequenting.
+They can be deployed on a ledge or area that you just can’t stop House Sparrows from frequenting.

 C. Keep a close eye on nesting boxes.

-Unfortunately, House Sparrows are cavity nesters (like bluebirds) and love using these human-made houses to raise their young.
+Unfortunately, House Sparrows are cavity nesters (like bluebirds) and love using these bird houses to raise their young.

-- If you decide to put out bluebird nesting boxes, it’s recommended to install at least two of them about 10 feet apart.
+- If you decide to put out nesting boxes, it’s recommended to install at least two of them about 10 feet apart.
 House Sparrows are very territorial.
 Once they inhabit one box, they typically will prevent other sparrows from using the second box, which leaves it available to other birds.

-- Many bluebird experts say you should avoid putting up bluebird boxes in urban areas altogether.
+- Many bluebird experts say you should avoid putting up bird houses in urban areas altogether.
 They say it’s just inviting House Sparrows to harass, annoy, and potentially kill any bluebirds that use the nesting box.
 In addition, you are providing a superb nesting location for House Sparrows.

 - For a more detailed guide about House Sparrow control regarding bluebird boxes, check out this 4 page PDF from the North American Bluebird Society.

-Tip #3: Offer Massive Amounts of Cheap Food
+Tip #2: Offer Massive Amounts of Cheap Food!

 I’m sorry if the above picture is hard to see, but I wanted to show my tube feeder filled with cracked corn placed behind and away from my other feeders.
 Almost all of the House Sparrows are off to the side filling up on cracked corn, while my other bird feeders are available for other birds to feed and eat.